 }

-Listing 5-4: Defining a `Rectangle` struct
+Listing 5-10: Defining a Rectangle struct

-Here we’ve defined a struct and given it the name Rectangle .
-Inside the {}  we defined the fields to be length and width, both of which have type u32.
-Then in main, we create a particular instance of a Rectangle that has a length of 50 and a width of 30 .
+Here we’ve defined a struct and named it Rectangle .
+Inside the {}  we defined the fields as length and width, both of which have type u32.
+Then in main we create a particular instance of a Rectangle that has a length of 50 and a width of 30 .

-Our area function now takes one argument that we’ve named rectangle whose type is an immutable borrow of a struct Rectangle instance .
-As we covered in Chapter 4, we want to borrow the struct rather than take ownership of it;t so that main keeps its ownership and can continue using rect1, so that’s why we have the & in the function signature and at the call site.
+Our area function is now defined with one parameter, which we’ve named rectangle, whose type is an immutable borrow of a struct Rectangle instance .
+As mentioned in Chapter 4, we want to borrow the struct rather than take ownership of it.
+This way, main retains its ownership and can continue using rect1, which is the reason we use the & in the function signature and where we call the function.

-Prod: link
+Prod: link xref

-The area function accesses the length and width fields of the Rectangle instance it gotreceived as an argument .
-Our function signature for area now says exactly what we mean: calculate the area of a Rectangle, using its length and width fields.
-This conveys that the length and width are related to each other, and gives descriptive names to the values rather than using the tuple index values of 0 and 1.
-This is a win for clarity.
+The area function accesses the length and width fields of the Rectangle instance .
+Our function signature for area now indicates exactly what we mean: calculate the area of a Rectangle using its length and width fields.
+This conveys that the length and width are related to each other, and gives descriptive names to the values rather than using the tuple index values of 0 and 1—a win for clarity.

 Adding Useful Functionality with Derived Traits

-It’d be niceideal to be able to print out an instance of our Rectangle while we’re debugging our program and see the values for all its fields.
-Listing 5-5 tries using the `println!` macro as we have been:
+It would be helpful to be able to print out an instance of the Rectangle while we’re debugging our program in order to see the values for all its fields.
+Listing 5-11 uses the println! macro as we have been in earlier chapters:

 Filename: src/main.rs